philsch/usercentrics-widgets/README.md

 * This is a community project and no official product from Usercentrics

-* It's a young project, see list of compatible technologies and feel free to contribute!
+* I have just started with this project, see list of compatible technologies and feel free to contribute!

 ## 🚀 Quickstart